-The overall application deadline to the college for full time courses for September 2020 entry is Friday 24th April 2020.
-Applications for Apprenticeship and substantial part time courses are accepted throughout the year.
+The overall application deadline to the college for full time programmes for September 2024 entry is Friday 19th April 2024.
+Applications for Apprenticeship, higher education and substantial part time courses are accepted throughout the year.

-By meeting the identified application deadline, we guarantee, where appropriate, applicants an interview with a course tutor.
+By meeting the identified application deadline, we guarantee, where applicable, applicants an interview with a course tutor.
 This does not guarantee a place on the course and there may be occasions where students who meet the entry criteria are placed on a waiting list due to high demand for places.
-If this is the case, we will make it clear that it is one of the conditions of our "conditional" offer
+If this is the case, we will make it clear that it is one of the conditions of our "conditional" offer and tutors will make this clear at interview.